oeasenet/goe/README.md

 - **🔄 Concurrency Safety**: Core framework components are designed to be safe for concurrent use.
 - **🗄️ GORM Database Integration**: Seamless integration with GORM for database operations, supporting multiple SQL drivers.
-- **📊 Comprehensive Observability**: Built-in metrics collection and distributed tracing with OpenTelemetry and Prometheus support across all modules.
+- **🔄 Event System**: Built-in event system with Redis backend for publish-subscribe patterns and asynchronous processing.

 ## 🚀 Getting Started